James-Holland/rtspclient/README.md

 If TCP transport is set and the select-stream callback isn't used, the stream is played completely fine.
 This can be seen in wireshark.

+The example rtsp-server provided by gstreamer is used as a control server for this demo.
+The number of streams was increased, as to show the stream selection error.
+You must use this forked server repo [https://github.com/James-Holland/gst-rtsp-server](https://github.com/James-Holland/gst-rtsp-server)

 #### Compiling
 ##### Test client
 ```sh